-The Research Program is an interdisciplinary collaboration that strives to improve fisheries management and science through shared data and cooperation.
+The Research Partners program is an interdisciplinary collaboration that strives to improve fisheries management and science through shared data and cooperation.

-Transparency and collaboration are core principles of Global Fishing Watch, and the Research Program is based on these same pillars.
-Research partners are committed to sharing datasets, ideas, and methodologies, with the belief that broader access to information leads to future initiatives and greater impact.
+Transparency and collaboration are core principles of Global Fishing Watch, and the Research Partnerships program is based on these principles.
+Research partners are committed to sharing datasets, ideas, and methodologies with the belief that broader access to information leads to future initiatives and innovations in support of more sustainable fisheries.

 MCS (Monitoring, Control and Surveillance) Analytics is a collaboration between the Indonesian Ministry of Marine Affairs and Fisheries and the Australian Commonwealth Scientific and Industrial Research Organization (CSIRO) to improve the use of fisheries monitoring data.
 The research teams are developing statistical tools for understanding the activities of fishing vessels, with the goal of improving fisheries statistics and enhancing the information available for reducing IUU fishing.
 Working with Global Fishing Watch, CSIRO researchers within this collaboration seek to to identify when vessels intentionally disable AIS devices, and they are working to better understand transshipment behavior.